 The Shot is available in a wide range of colours, including a Team Sky blue, Bahrain gold and white edition and a fluoro yellow for ultimate visibility.

 The latest generation of the Ergo shoes also has a pair of Tecno 3 dials, with a Velcro strap at the front.
 Construction has been simplified compared to the previous version though: there's no more adjustable heel grip, and the upper is now one piece of microfibre instead of the previous mixture of microfibre and mech for a much tidier and more modern-looking shoe.

 The Ergo 5 retains the previous generation's Twelve Carbon Composite sole.

-The previous top-end shoe but now surpassed by the new Shot, the Sidi Wire uses the same carbon fibre sole and essentially the same upper, but uses two Tecno 3 Push Buckle mounted on the side of the shoe, the upper one pulling a large strap over the top of the shoe.
+The top-end shoe of a few years ago, the Sidi Wire uses the same carbon fibre sole as the Shot and essentially the same upper, but uses two Tecno 3 Push Buckle mounted on the side of the shoe, the upper one pulling a large strap over the top of the shoe.

 For hot weather cycling, the Sidi Wire Carbon Air uses a perforated upper for extra ventilation when the temperature rises.

 While all Sidi shoes come with a regular three-hole cleat setup, the Wire Carbon SP (£211) has a sole designed specifically for Speedplay cleats, avoiding the necessity for adapters.